-1. If a student has a concern or complaint, the student should first seek resolution by communicating with a success coach.

-2. In the event the matter is not resolved after communicating with a success coach, the student is encouraged to contact the director of academic operations and compliance, who will address the student's concern in an impartial manner.
+- 1. If a student has a concern or complaint, the student should first seek resolution by communicating with a success coach. - 2.
+In the event the matter is not resolved after communicating with a success coach, the student is encouraged to contact the executive director of student success, who will address the student's concern in an impartial manner.